TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-01-08-clean-and-decoupled-controllers-commands-and-event-subscribers-once-and-for-all-with-delegator-pattern.md

 }
 ```

-You don't want to check this in code reviews (imagine 5 years doing it), just [write a sniff for that](@todo link) and forget.
+You don't want to check this in code reviews (imagine 5 years doing it), just [write a sniff for that](/blog/2017/07/17/how-to-write-custom-sniff-for-code-sniffer-3/) and forget it.

 This will remove any database layer reference from all our `delegators`: